khoi-stripe/DandDy/docs/SECURITY_REVIEW.md

   - Added `escapeHtml` helper to `shared-character-sheet.js` and applied it to character-derived text fields: name, race, class, background, alignment, traits, equipment, skills, languages, background feature, backstory, and export metadata.
   - Added `escapeHtml` helper to `character-manager.js` and applied it to:
     - Character card titles and info text (name, race, class).
-    - The rename modal input’s initial value.
+    - The rename modal input's initial value.
     - Alert/confirm modal messages (including those that interpolate `character.name`), with newlines rendered as `<br>`.
   - Remaining uses of `innerHTML` are now limited to static or internally generated markup (e.g. loading messages), which do not include user-controlled content; further audits can tighten this if needed.